-Each year we engage a group of 25 individuals who are underrepresented in the tech workforce–individuals with developmental disorders, specifically autism spectrum disorders.
+Each year we engage a group of 15 to 25 individuals who are underrepresented in the tech workforce–individuals with developmental disorders, specifically autism spectrum disorders.
 This includes those who are either preparing to enroll, are currently enrolled, have graduated from 2- to 4-year college or post-secondary training school, or are otherwise seeking employment.

 The primary criteria for admission are:

 - A strong interest in video game design or development applied to educational or research settings.

 - A longstanding personal understanding of autism spectrum disorders or living with neurodiverse conditions.

 - Must be at least 18 years old, and have a high school diploma or equivalent/GED by the start of the internship (June 21st).

 - Availability to work in-person and commute to the University of California, San Diego (UCSD) for the duration of the internship, spanning from June 21st to August 16th.

 We are interested in eager, motivated learners with a wide range of skills and abilities.
 Candidates will be selected based on qualifications and interest in the program.